avrilcoghlan/vibriowatch/docs/source/zimbabwe2018.rst

 We would usually consider that an assembly is of relatively good quality if it consists of :math:`<` 700 contigs.
 The genome for the YA00122542 isolate has 123 contigs, so is relatively good quality.

-We can examine at the assembly quality for each of the Zimbabwe 2018 (see `list of the Zimbabwe 2018 genomes`_ in Vibriowatch) in a similar way, by looking at their Vibriowatch genome report cards.
+We can examine at the assembly quality for each of the Zimbabwe 2018 (see `list of the Zimbabwe 2018 genomes`_ in Vibriowatch) in a similar way, by looking at their Vibriowatch genome report cards one at a time.

 .. _list of the Zimbabwe 2018 genomes: https://pathogen.watch/genomes/all?collection=e3l0zdw22pbb-vibriowatch-collection-mashe-et-al-2020&organismId=666